open-edge-platform/infra-charts/README.md

 ## Overview

-This repository contains Helm Charts to deploy all the serviced for Edge Infrastructure Manager.
+This repository contains Helm Charts to deploy all the services for Edge Infrastructure Manager on a Kubernetes cluster offering the ability to:

+- Onboard and provision Edge Nodes
+- Review each node's capabilities
+- Monitor the status of the nodes and their resource consumption
+- Update and upgrade nodes via scheduled maintenance
+- Delete and de-authorize nodes
+- Scale Edge Nodes to 10.0000

 It contains 4 umbrella charts, referencing the other existing charts in the repository.